mehtajaghvi/usb-development-board/kicad_files/Readme.rst

 .. warning :: your circuit needs to be printed on FRONT side.If by mistake you print it back all your efforts will be wasted as when you insert a USB GND has to match to GND ,VCC to VCC and so on...
 Printing on the back will reverse the GND and VCC and the PCB will be rendered useless.
 * You just need tp print the anuduino-Front.ps

+* Or if you are generating your own ps files ,remember to plot **negative** plot for printing.

   .. image:: images/cad.png
       :scale: 250%
       :height: 50